 You should do so politely and promptly.
 Being rude in responses to questions or waiting five or six days to get back to someone about a question they had is a surefire way to lose customers.

 How to sell a gaming PC on eBay

-If you’re hoping to sell your gaming PC on eBay, you should follow the same steps outlined above to prepare and list it.
-Additionally, there are a few other things to keep in mind when selling on eBay specifically.
+If you hope to sell your gaming PC on eBay, follow the above steps to prepare and list it.
+Additionally, there are a few other things to remember when selling on eBay.

 Consider offering refunds

 With eBay, you can pick from various return options, including the option for “no returns or refunds.”
 Some sellers list their items and allow no returns.

 However, gaming PCs are an expensive investment, and many buyers won’t take a chance on them if they know they can’t return them if they’re unhappy with what they get.
 For that reason, consider offering a return/refund policy.